BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * **Answer** Yashwant chowdary not good coordinatory not interested here, talked with him, he wanted to leave asked him to leave without any regrets

 * Tell us about a time when you mentored someone.
-* **Answer** mentored juniors that they can figure it out irrespective of the troubles they have to learn coding and other things by giving my example of NPTEL and coding journey
+* **Answer** mentored juniors that they can figure it out irrespective of the troubles they have to learn coding and other things by giving my example of NPTEL and coding journey, told them not to worry about the job they will eventually get placed

 * Tell me about the best hire you ever made?
-* **Answer** Manikanta junior not much tech but very much interested, I guided him, he worked hard, good to see him as one of the best coder in our college and a good person too
+* **Answer** some name junior not much tech but very much interested, I guided him, he worked hard, good to see him as one of the best coder in our college and a good person too

 * What qualities do you look for most when hiring others?
 * **Answer** would they give there 100 percent, good team players, respect other and the organizatoin, add value to it